Jane Ward1

 Major Charles Humble Ward 2

-He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Major in the service of the 1st Battalion, Welsh Guards (Special Reserve).1 He was decorated with the award of the Military Cross (M.C.).1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1919.1
+He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Major in the 1st Battalion, Welsh Guards (Special Reserve.)1 He was awarded the Military Cross (M.C.)1 He was awarded the Distinguished Service Order (D.S.O.) in 1919.1

 Citations